-In his capacity as the National Nuclear Non-proliferation Authority, the Federal Minister for Economy, Family and Youth is responsible for nuclear material accountancy and control in accordance with the Non-proliferation Act of 1991.
-Under the same Act, he is furthermore responsible for export controls regarding fissile material, non-nuclear material (e.g. heavy water, zirconium, etc.) and equipment.
+In his capacity as the National Nuclear Non-proliferation Authority under the 2013 Nuclear Non-Proliferation Act, the Federal Minister for Economy, Family and Youth is responsible for the implementation of Austria's international safeguards undertakings, in particular where they go beyond the system of EURATOM safeguards, and for export controls regarding nuclear material, equipment, technology and non-nuclear material.

-Under the 1995 Foreign Trade Act [BGBl.
-No. 172/1995: Außenhandelsgesetz], he is responsible for the licensing of exports of nuclear-related "dual use" goods.
+Under the 2011 Foreign Trade Act [BGBl.
+I No. 26/2011 as amended: Außenhandelsgesetz 2011], the Minister is responsible for the control of exports, brokering and transit of nuclear-related "dual use" goods.
 In addition, the Minister is responsible for a limited number of matters concerning the safety of nuclear installations, e.g. pressure vessels and power engines.
-Finally, the Central Labour Inspectorate of the Federal Ministry for Economy and Labour is responsible for the protection of the health of employees carrying out radiation activities.

 The Federal Ministry of Health (Bundesministerium für Gesundheit)